I love nothing more than seeing people happy, satisfied and relaxed after a great meal.

 Hello braised short ribs!
 With cold weather, comes comfort food, and that is on my mind this week.
 So I’m giving you our delicious red wine braised short ribs.
-Slow cooked all day with bacon, assorted mushrooms, carrots, and all the good stuff!
+Slow-cooked all day with bacon, assorted mushrooms, carrots, and all the good stuff!

 Okay, it’s spring in Lake Tahoe May 24th to be exact, and it’s been snowing all week.
 Seriously SNOW!
 The sun is just starting to pop out as I finish this post, but rain later today.

-Just on Mothers Day, I was running around the beach with my son in my bikini.
+Just on Mother’s Day, I was running around the beach with my son in my bikini.
 Granted I didn’t go swimming in Lake Tahoe’s refreshing, yet cold waters but it was still warm enough to be in a swimsuit.
 Hooray springtime!
 I was looking forward to a sunny Memorial Day weekend filled with lake life fun, and I’m pretty sure that’s not happening.

 So short ribs and comfort food have been on my mind and I needed to make this delicious dish.
 This short rib recipe is good, I mean good!
-I don’t think you will be disappointed on this one guys!
+I don’t think you will be disappointed in this one guys!
 A must try in my book of recipes.

 I start by browning the short ribs in bacon fat, yep you heard that right, pork fat is a great high heat cooking oil and it builds flavor to your dish.
 Then I saute all the veggies, onions, garlic, mushrooms, carrots, anything else you have on hand and want to add.
 I open a bottle of wine, pour myself a glass and deglaze the pan.
-A little for for me and a little for your short ribs.
+A little for me and a little for your short ribs.

 I also sometimes add cognac to this dish as well, if I’m feeling boozy, again building layers of flavor!
 Watch out for your eyebrows through; cognac ignites the night!
 But lighting your pan on fire is always a great party trick.
 People go wild for balls of fire.

-When people hear that they have guests that are coming over for dinner that are gluten free or dairy free, they freak out.
+When people hear that they have guests that are coming over for dinner that are gluten-free or dairy-free, they freak out.
 “What to cook these strange people,” trust me my mother is one of them.